someRandomDude-a/riko_project/README.md

   * Decaying old memories
   * retrieving top-k relevant memories
 * Build the new prompt based on these and passing it to an LLM
+* Read PDF files images and other attachments from discord bot

 ## 📌 TODO / Future Improvements